disko/angular-schema-form-remote-validator/README.md

 # Work In Progress

-This package is wor in progress and should by no means be considered stable.
+This package is work in progress and should by no means be considered stable.
 Things will change!
 Use at your own risk.